 Article 800, Communication Systems.

-Installation and start up of all systems shall be under the direct supervision of a local agency regularly engaged in installation, repair, and maintenance of such systems.
+Installation and startup of all systems shall be under the direct supervision of a local agency regularly engaged in installation, repair, and maintenance of such systems.
 The supplier shall be accredited by the proposed equipment manufacturers.

 The agency providing equipment shall be responsible for providing all specified equipment and mentioned services for all equipment as specified herein.
 The agency must be a local authorized distributor of all specified equipment for single source of responsibility and shall provide documents proving such.
 The agency must provide written proof that the agency is adequately staffed with factory-trained technicians for all of the specified equipment.
 The agency must have established business for and currently be providing all services for the equipment.